jonathan-noble/2ndYr_Assignment1_OOP_FutureUI/README.md

 # Assignment1_OOP
 This assignment is loosely inspired by the recent Marvel film Doctor Strange.
-I aim to summon a portal where a user can choose a place to teleport to.
+I made the User Interface as classic but still as complex as a futuristic marvel wizard.
+The user can summon a portal where a user is able to choose a place to teleport to.
 The portal itself should be very interactive and fun with the user on events:
 1. When mouse is clicked and moved, the user is given a chance to create a portal by drawing a portal-like form
 2. The user must draw the portal in accordance to the position of the nodes.
 Prepare to test your abilities wisely to summon a portal!